Planning to visit South Tyrol in autumn? Discover why Törggelen should be a part of your adventure.

 The Beginnings of Törggelen

-Törggelen occurs through much of autumn from mid-September to the start of the Christmas season in mid-November.
+Törggelen occurs through much of autumn from late September to the start of the Christmas season in mid-November.
 According to local lore, this is the time when the Wein-Nörggelen, a mischievous band of dwarves descend from the mountains to steal the wine of the harvest.

-The Törggelen tradition is thought to have begun centuries ago in Eisacktal Valley as a private gathering among neighbors.
+The Törggelen tradition is thought to have begun centuries ago in Valle Isarco as a private gathering among neighbors.
 After a successful grape harvest, the local winemaker would invite nearby friends to a jovial evening sampling the new wine.

-Törggelen hosts complemented the new wine with autumn delicacies such as fire-roasted chestnuts, as well as speck, knödel dumplings and an assortment of cured sausages.
+Törggelen hosts accompanied the new wine with autumn specialties such as fire-roasted chestnuts (called “Keschtn”), as well as pumpkin or barley soup, knödel dumplings, and an assortment of cured sausages known as “Schlachtplatte”, which translates to slaughter plate.
 After ample amounts of drinking and eating, the evening typically concluded with dancing and belting out traditional folk songs.

 Today, the tradition remains much the same, however, many farmhouse inns no longer only cater to a handful of well-known guests, but instead welcome strangers throughout the two-month-long celebration.
 These humble farmers thrive on the company and regale guests after the feast with tales of life in rural South Tyrol.